-Poison Apple Jello Shot Syringes are the perfect for you Halloween party.
+Poison Apple Jello Shot Syringes are perfect for your Halloween party.
 Mulled apple cider and whiskey are a killer fall cocktail!

 Halloween drinks and cocktails are a must make for Halloween parties.
 They’re fun, you can make them ahead of time instead of playing bartender all night (see: enjoy the party!), and there are all kinds of unique jello shots you can make.
 So get ready kids!
 I have a whole bunch of Halloween jello shots coming your way this month.